shabin5785/LearnAngularJS/Doc_3.md

    < p appBetterHighlight [highlightColor]="'yellow'"> Style Better</p>

    above we have changed the value set inside the directive to the user provided one.

+ - How does adding the attribue bidning in directive work?
+It can be attribute of p tag or the directive.
+Answer is angular figures this out by checking the components and the directives.